Log: Publication

 Fig 1.
 Visual Arts feature on Oaxacan artist Dell Alvarado for Americas Quarterly.

-From childhood, language and writing has always been a safe haven.
+From childhood, language and writing have always been a safe haven.
 I gravitated towards storytelling in the moments of most uncertainty.
 It was fun.
-Libraries were there no matter how many times I moved.
-I always knew I wanted to write, to be able to share images, thoughts, impressions, dilemmas with others.
+Libraries were there no matter how many times we had to pack up and move.
+I always knew I wanted to write, to be able to share images, thoughts, impressions, and feelings with others.

 However, a writing career never seemed like an option.
 Of course, a career involving writing, yes.
 But it was out of the question that I would just write.
-That wasn’t a real career, and most importantly, it was unsustainable for someone who had grown up at the cusp of poverty.
-Even when I majored in languages, literature, and the humanities--I imagined I needed to enter academia or do something else.
-And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, in science tout court.
+That wasn’t a real career, and most importantly, it was unsustainable for someone like me.
+Even when I majored in languages, literature, and the humanities—I imagined I needed to enter academia or do something else.
+And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, and in science.

 The first creative text that I published appeared a decade ago in the quarterly magazine, Just Poetry!!!
 This poem, “Fruit Salad is Heterogenous”, was just a faint memory in the back of my mind until I rediscovered the printed issue earlier this year.
 I didn’t even remember it had been printed.
 I certainly didn’t remember it had been one of the nominees for best of issue.
 And when I re-read it, I realized it was not half-bad for a high school student publishing and writing poetry for the first time.
-I surprised myself with those words, and reminded myself of feelings and memories that mattered.
+I surprised myself with those words, and they evoked feelings and memories latent with meaning.

 Dithered image of Just Poetry!!! issue opened to the page of the poem 'Fruit Salad is Heterogenous'.